wpmetabox/docs/_docs/fields/image-select.md

 ## Data

-If field has multiple value, then it each value in a single row in the database with the same meta key (similar to what `add_post_meta` does with last parameter `false`).
+If field has multiple value, each value is stored in a single row in the database with the same meta key (similar to what `add_post_meta` does with last parameter `false`).
 Otherwise, the field saves its single value in the post meta.

 The value saved in the database is the value defined in the `options` table, not the image URL.